neevaiti/super-garbanzo-nlp/README.md

 ## Requirements

-You can install the necessary packages via the requirements.txt file.
+You can install the necessary packages via the requirements.txt file for use notebooks locally.

 ```sh
 pip install -r requirements.txt